evanshortiss/env-var/README.md

 ```

 #### default(string)
-Allows a default value to be provided for use if the value is not set in the
+Allows a default value to be provided for use if the desired environment
-environment.
+variable is not set in the program environment.

+Example:

 ```js
 const env = require('env-var')